zowe/docs-site/docs/user-guide/ze-usage.md

 # Using Zowe Explorer

-Use the content of this section to familiarize yourself with the extension, and make the best use of available options and features.
-The section contains usage tips, sample use cases for data sets, USS files, JOBs, and TSO commands.
+Review this section to familiarize yourself with the extension and make the best use of available options and features.
+The section contains usage tips and sample use cases for data sets, USS files, JOBs, and TSO commands.

 ## Usage Tips

-Use the following tips to familiarize yourself with the extension and make the best use of it:
+Make the best use of the extension with the following tips:

-* **Data set, USS and jobs persistence settings:** You can enable the persistence of any data sets, USS files and jobs by adding them to the **Favorites** tab.
-Right-click on a data set, USS file or jobs and click **Add Favorite**.
+* **Data set, USS and jobs persistence settings:** You can store any of data sets, USS files, or jobs permanently in the **Favorites** tab.
+Right-click on a data set, USS file, or job and click **Add Favorite**.

-* **Identify syntax errors wtih a syntax highlighter:** Zowe Explorer supports a syntax hightlighter for data sets.
+* **Identify syntax errors with a syntax highlighter:** Zowe Explorer supports a syntax hightlighter for data sets.
 To enhance the experience of using the extension, download an extension that highlights syntax, such as [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) or [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support).

-* **Edit a profile**: You can now edit existing profiles by clicking the **pencil** button next to the **magnifying glass** button in the explorer tree.
+* **Edit a profile**: You can edit existing profiles by clicking the **pencil** button next to the **magnifying glass** button in the explorer tree.
 The feature lets you modify the information inside your profile.

 * **Delete a profile**: You can permanently delete profiles by right-clicking the profile and selecting the **Delete Profile** option.
 The feature deletes a profile from your `.zowe` folder.
 Alternatively, you can delete a profile from the VSCode Command Palette.